Embroidered patch: Manufacture

 Before the advent of computer technology, patches were made by hand.
 The general process, however, remains the same today.
 First, a fabric backing is cut to shape.
 To prevent fraying, the edges of the backing are heat-sealed.
 Then, the thread is stitched into place.
 Some designs incorporate the backing as the background of the patch, while others completely cover the backing with stitches.
 To finish the patch, iron-on adhesive may be applied to the reverse—a step that was not originally done.

 Machinery created during the 18th- and 19th-century Industrial Revolution changed garment production with technology such as power looms and sewing machines, making fabrics of more uniform quality and greatly increased production efficiency.
 Embroidery—once a time-consuming hand-made stitch-by-stitch process—was revolutionized by the introduction of the Schiffli embroidery machine, invented by Isaak Groebli of Switzerland in 1863.
 Like a sewing machine, it operated with a two-thread system.
 Early production from the multi-needle machine, powered by a hand-turned crank, wasn’t much quicker than handwork, but significantly, multiple copies of identical designs could be created.
 Groebli's machine utilized the combination of a continuously threaded needle and shuttle containing a bobbin of thread.
 The shuttle itself looked similar to the hull of a sailboat.
 "Schiffli" means "little boat" in the Swiss dialect of the German language, so his machine came to be known as a schiffli machine.
 An automatic machine, refined by Isaak’s eldest son in 1898, simplified the mechanical system so it could be run by a single operator.

 Types of stitches—including chain stitch, buttonhole or blanket stitch, running stitch, satin stitch, and cross stitch— are the basis of embroidery.
 Patches are often crafted from chain, satin, and hemming stitches and machine work relies on the use of multiple threads.

 Advanced technology allows virtually any design to be recreated in thread on an embroidered patch.
 Images previously created by hand in a time-consuming process can now be quickly, digitally scanned, and computer-controlled, with multi-head sewing machines use several colors of thread simultaneously.

 Other modern advancements include applying a plastic backing to the patch, improving stiffness, and preventing bunching or wrinkling of the design.
 Patches are often die-cut into specific shapes with a border protected from unraveling by serge stitching.
 Polyester blend threads are colorfast and have superior durability as compared to cotton thread.

 Alternatives

-Modern alternatives to embroidered patches include PVC (polyvinyl chloride) patches and woven labels.
+Modern alternatives to embroidered patches are PVC (polyvinyl chloride) patches, which allow more intricate designs.